EthanRosenthal/website-source/content/blog/freelance-ds-consulting/index.md

 slug: "freelance-ds-consulting"
 draft: false
 tags:
-  - data-science-industry
+  - data science industry
 ---

 About 15 months ago, I left my full-time job as a machine learning team lead with the goal of doing independent / freelance data science consulting.
 Since then, I've gotten a lot of questions about what that means and entails.
 I have not found too much information about this type of work, other than Greg Reda's [fantastic post](http://www.gregreda.com/2017/01/07/freelance-data-science-experience/).
 I hope this blog post answers some of those questions for anybody interested in becoming or hiring a data science consultant.

 Full disclosure: I only _really_ consulted for the first ~8 months.
 I spent the next 6 months of my time starting and stopping a startup, which will be the subject of a future post.